 A wireless water level sensor for the Internet of Tannenbaums

+(There’s a more recent post with updates to this sensor.)
 I rigged up a crude little water level sensor to monitor my Christmas tree and send me alerts when it gets thirsty.
 With the help of two strips of aluminum stuffed in a FoodSaver bag, an Adafruit HUZZAH32 – ESP32 Feather Board, and a little Arduino code, our humble tree has become part of the IoT revolution!
 Physics lab flashback The sensing probe that goes in the water is basically just a parallel plate capacitor straight out of undergrad physics.
-The water flows between the plates and works as a dielectric.
-The relative permittivity (aka dielectric constant) of water is Continue Reading
+The water flows between the plates and works as a Continue Reading